-In the first quarters of 2016 and 2015, the provision for income taxes was primarily impacted by the level and mix of earnings among tax jurisdictions.
+In the first six months of 2016 and 2015, the provision for income taxes was primarily impacted by the level and mix of earnings among tax jurisdictions.
 The provision was also impacted by a portion of the Company's restructuring charges and other expenses, for which no tax benefit was provided as the charges were incurred in certain countries for which no tax benefit is likely to be realized due to a history of operating losses in those countries.
-In the first quarter of 2016, the Company recognized net tax benefits of \$5.0 million related to restructuring charges and various other items.
-In the first quarter of 2015, the Company recognized tax benefits of \$14 million related to acquisition costs, debt redemption costs, restructuring charges and various other items.
-Excluding these items, the effective tax rate in the first quarters of 2016 and 2015 approximated the U.S. federal statutory income tax rate of 35% adjusted for income taxes on foreign earnings, losses and remittances, valuation allowances, tax credits, income tax incentives and other permanent items.
+In the first six months of 2016, the Company recognized net tax benefits of \$12.1 million related to restructuring charges and various other items.
+In addition, the Company recognized a gain of \$30.3 million related to the consolidation of an affiliate, for which no tax expense was provided.
+In the first six months of 2015, the Company recognized net tax benefits of \$29.8 million related to restructuring charges, debt redemption costs, acquisition costs and various other items.
+Excluding these items, the effective tax rate in the first six months of 2016 and 2015 approximated the U.S. federal statutory income tax rate of 35% adjusted for income taxes on foreign earnings, losses and remittances, valuation allowances, tax credits, income tax incentives and other permanent items.